opendatasoft/ods-documentation/content/configure/managing_domain/security/en/article.md

 For non restricted datasets, filters defined in the **default security** section apply to anonymous users or to authenticated users who do not belong to the access list.

-The filter of a user belonging to the access list of a dataset is the union of the users's filters and the filters of the groups the user belongs to.
+The effective filter of a user belonging to the access list of a dataset is the union of the users's filters and the filters of the groups the user belongs to.

 ### Users management workflow